Carole Lombard: Dramatic efforts and second marriage (1938–1940)

 True Confession was the last film Lombard made on her Paramount contract, and she remained an independent performer for the rest of her career.
-Her next film was made at Warner Bros., where she played a famous actress in Mervyn LeRoy's Fools for Scandal (1938).
+Her next film was made at Warner Bros.
+Pictures, where she played a famous actress in Mervyn LeRoy's Fools for Scandal (1938).
 The comedy met with scathing reviews and was a commercial failure, with Swindell calling it "one of the most horrendous flops of the thirties".

 Fools for Scandal was the only film Lombard made in 1938.
 By this time, she was devoted to her relationship with Clark Gable.
 The pair had reunited at a Hollywood party Lombard hosted in January 1936, having met on the set of No Man of Her Own in 1932.
 They had initially disliked each other due to their different personalities, but that night, Gable brought Lombard to his hotel, hoping to have sex with her, to which she replied, "Who do you think you are, Clark Gable?"
-He brought her back to the party, then back to her house, where she insulted him about his affair with Loretta Young (which whom he had fathered a secret child).
+He brought her back to the party, then back to her house, where she insulted him about his affair with Loretta Young (with whom he had fathered a secret child).
 The next morning, regretting her harshness, she sent him doves as a peace offering, and they began a romance early in 1936.
 The media took great interest in their partnership and frequently questioned if they would wed.
 Gable was separated from his wife, Maria, but she did not want to grant him a divorce.
 As his relationship with Lombard became serious, Maria eventually agreed to a settlement.
 (Note: Gable had to give Maria $350,000 in cash plus additional property, leading to a total settlement worth more than half a million.
 The expense of the divorce contributed to Gable's agreement to portray Rhett Butler in Gone With the Wind.)
 The divorce was finalized in March 1939, and Gable and Lombard eloped in Kingman, Arizona on March 29.
 The couple bought a 20 acre ranch in Encino, California, where they kept barnyard animals and enjoyed hunting trips.
 Almost immediately, Lombard wanted to start a family, but her attempts failed; after two miscarriages and numerous trips to fertility specialists, she was unable to have children.
-In addition, Gable was frequently unfaithful.
 Lombard once said, "My God, you know how I love Pa, but I can't say he's a helluva good lay."

-In early 1938, Lombard officially joined the Baháʼí Faith, which her mother had been a member of since 1922.
+In early 1938, Lombard officially enrolled in the Baháʼí Faith, which her mother had been a member of since 1922; as a child she had attended Bahá'í gatherings at the Los Angeles home of Mrs. Orol Platt (born Laura Arkell), who had introduced her mother to the Faith, and had written to ʻAbdu'l-Bahá at around age fourteen, receiving a Tablet in reply.
+At her enrollment, Mrs. Sara Kenny, then a member of the Los Angeles Local Spiritual Assembly, recalled her saying: "I have acted many parts, I have been in many plays, but this is the greatest act of my life, this is why I was born."